 Extending a Hand firmly believes that vulnerable groups have the right to have a dignified life, and therefore, through improving their living conditions they can become self sustained and valuable members in their community.
-Children and youth realize their full potential and become productive when they can live, study and work in a healthy and stable environment, as well as the elders can live in dignity and peace the last years of their life.
+Children and youth realize their full potential and become productive when they can live, study and work in a healthy and stable environment along with the elderly, who have every right to live their last years in peace.

-Shuzz, a great and wonderful foundation, supported our cause for our annual program "Backpacks of Love" in 2017 with an absolutely spectacular donation of shoes to give joy and cover a great need to our children and old people in Colombia!
+Shuzz, a great and wonderful foundation, supported our cause for our annual program "Backpacks of Love" in 2017 with an absolutely spectacular donation of shoes to give joy and cover a great need to our children and elderlies in Colombia!

 BACKPACKS OF LOVE